-Immunizations are one of the greatest advancements in modern medicine, preventing disease and helping keep you healthy.
-Germantown Pediatric and Family Medicine LLC provides all of the recommended immunizations for their pediatric, adult, and geriatric patients.
-To update your immunizations, call the office in Germantown, Tennessee, or schedule an appointment online today.
+Germantown Pediatric and Family Medicine LLC provides all the recommended immunizations for pediatric, adult, and geriatric patients.
+To update your immunizations, call the Germantown, Tennessee office or schedule an appointment online today.

-Immunizations refer to your body’s ability to develop an immunity to contagious diseases by getting vaccines.
+Immunizations refer to your body’s ability to develop immunity to contagious diseases by getting vaccines.
 Immunization is also known as vaccination.

 A vaccine contains a weakened or dead germ or unique parts of a germ.
 When injected into your body, your immune system recognizes the germ as a foreign substance and develops antibodies to fight against it.